-One-step cleaning & disinfection, including food-contact surfaces.
+One-step cleaning & disinfection.

 Many products require an initial pre-clean step before disinfection (i.e., "Use a wipe to remove soil; use additional wipes to thoroughly wet surface and ensure contact time.").
-Some products also require a post-rinse step (i.e., "A thorough rinse is required for surfaces in direct contact with food.").
-Look for a one-step disinfectant that has been tested in the presence of soil and does not require rinsing for use on food-contact surfaces.
+Some products also require a post-rinse step (i.e., "A thorough rinse is required after use.").
+Look for a one-step disinfectant that has been tested in the presence of soil and does not leave harmful residues.
 Note that pre-cleaning may still be needed for heavily soiled surfaces.